 - A Compact Design Aura-FX Digital Gas Monitor to measure temperature, O2 (Oxygen), CO and CO2 levels

 - Back-up oxygen candle kit as an emergency precaution

 - Portable Toilet and wag bags for adequate sanitation and hygiene

 Before instalment, all electrical equipment was field inspected at MineARC’s Dallas office, to meet the Canadian Electrical Code, Part I Safety Standard for Electrical Installations C22.1.

 Training on location provides staff with the knowledge and skills to use the equipment during an emergency.
 Operational training runs through the essential criteria and addresses critical questions personnel may have, such as ‘When do we start the scrubbing?’ and ‘When do we change the chemical?’

 A key benefit of providing these sessions using the equipment installed is that it familiarises personnel on location with the actual mechanisms they will be required to use in an emergency.
 Additionally, it builds a better understanding of what to expect to help personnel prepare physically and psychologically.

 The session was attended by the site electricians, maintenance technician, project manager and site engineer.

 Growth, maintenance and production can impact the number of personnel on-site; ensuring safety measures can accommodate these changes is critical.
-The Wreck Cove site was proactive in implementing a complete upgrade to their current safe refuge to coincide with an increased number of personnel due to the maintenance and refurbishment of the facility.
+The Wreck Cove site was proactive in implementing the upgrade to their current safe refuge to coincide with increased personnel due to the maintenance and refurbishment of the facility.
 MineARC Systems America worked closely with contractors and teams on-site to ensure the refuge station met their specific power needs and safety requirements.